RikkoMatsumatoOfficial/FridaGadgetInjector-Installer/README.md

 # FridaGadgetInjector-Installer

-This is Installer for FridaGadgetInjector(FGI)...
+This is Very Simple Installer for FridaGadgetInjector(FGI)...
 So Enjoy to use this!!!

 ## Donations